 I’m thinking about getting another tattoo.
 I know I want to get my zodiac symbol (libra).
 The description of the Libra personality fits me to a T, and I think a Libra tattoo would sum “me” up and symbolize me very well, which, to me, is the point of a tattoo.
-Anyone know any good places online to look at UNIQUE images of zodiac tattoos?
+Does anyone know any good places online to look at UNIQUE images of zodiac tattoos?

 Tell the artist what you want and let them draw something up for you, if you don’t like it, tweak it up till it fits you.
 I love my Libra tattoo.
 I searched high and low, and when I found it I just knew.

 Is it possible to get a new tattoo to look as if it is underneath an old tattoo which is just black lettering?

 I hope people can actually understand what I’m trying to ask.
 I have a black lettering tattoo and want to make it look more interesting by adding to it.
 I was thinking something like a red flower, but I don’t know if it is possible to get the effect of the flower being behind the words.